 The SEC reporting requirements, which were adopted on Aug.
 22, 2012, will apply legally to share-issuers but are also expected to have broad commercial and contractual impacts on links in an issuing company's supply chain.

-The most relevant current documents are available via the links below.
+Alternatively, the most relevant current documents are available via the links below.

 U.S. Government Statements and Documents